 The ".tri" format is used at the University of Minnesota's Geometry Center as a simple geometric data representation.
 The loader was developed by inspection of a few sample files.
-The OpenGL Performer ".tri" loader is in the /usr/share/Performer/src/lib/libpfdb/libpftri directory.
+The OpenGL Performer ".tri" loader is in the directory pfdLoadFile() uses the function pfdLoadFile_tri() to load ".tri" format files into OpenGL Performer run-time data structures.

+/usr/share/Performer/src/lib/libpfdb/libpftri on IRIX and Linux and in %PFROOT%\Src\lib\libpfdb\libpftri on Microsoft Windows.

 These files have a very simple format: a line per vertex with position and normal given on each line as 6 ASCII numeric values.
 The file is simply a series of these triangle definitions.
-Here are the first two triangles from the data file /usr/share/Performer/data/mobrect.tri:
+Here are the first two triangles from the data file /usr/share/Performer/data/mobrect.tri on IRIX and Linux and in %PFROOT%\Data\mobrect.tri on Microsoft Windows: